SathsaraPSF/Worst-fit-Algorithm-/README.md

 # Memory Allocation Simulator

 This project simulates memory allocation processes, such as allocation and deallocation, with a graphical user interface.
-It visualizes how memory is managed using algorithms like Worst-Fit, Best-Fit, or First-Fit.
+It visualizes how memory is managed using algorithms  Worst-Fit.

 ## Features